zerox80/SummonerAPIv2/README.md

   - `riotapi.client.latency{type,status,retries}` – end-to-end latency including retries
   - `riotapi.client.retries{type}` – retry counter per request type
 - Note: By default, the security configuration allows only `/actuator/health` and `/actuator/info`.
 The `/actuator/metrics/*` endpoint is exposed by management but denied by the web security layer.
 For local debugging, temporarily permit metrics in `SecurityConfig` or use a separate management port.
+ - Build info: When the Spring Boot Maven Plugin goal `build-info` is enabled, `GET /actuator/info` includes build metadata (name, version, time, git) for easier troubleshooting and deployments.

+### Access Logging & Correlation

+- Each request is assigned/propagated a correlation ID via `X-Request-Id` and exposed in logs and responses.
+  - If the header is provided by the client, it is sanitized to `[A-Za-z0-9_.-]` and truncated to 64 chars.
+  - Otherwise a UUID is generated.
+See `RequestIdFilter` and tests in `src/test/java/.../RequestIdFilterTest.java`.
+- An access log is emitted for every request with method, path, status, duration, client IP and sanitized user agent.
+See `AccessLogFilter`.
+  - Log levels: INFO for <400, WARN for 4xx, ERROR for 5xx.
+  - To reduce noise, tune `logging.level.com.zerox80.riotapi.config.AccessLogFilter` (e.g., to `WARN`).
+- MDC propagation across async tasks and virtual threads ensures the `requestId` appears in logs from the Java `HttpClient` and `@Async` executors.
+  - See `MdcPropagatingExecutor` and `AsyncConfig` task decorator.

 ---